BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

 hope, on an item-by-item basis.
 Basically every bullet point in the "Overview" section is its own "folder" once imported into FilterTool.

+Compared to the BL2 Better Loot mod, rare loot has a slightly decreased chance of dropping in this mod, but TPS gives you many more opportunities to drop good loot than BL2 did, in general, especially starting about halfway through the campaign.
+Rooms with multiple epic+regular chests after boss fights, bosses dropping multiple times from the same loot pools (you get two "Super Badass" drops from the Zarpedon fight, for instance -- one for the mech suit and one for Zarpedon herself), and an increased number of Badasses in general.
+So despite the nerfed drop rates, you may find this to be even more generous than the BL2 version is.

 Usage/Installation
 ------------------